 Hampshire College has adopted the following policies and procedures regarding the awarding and distribution of financial aid.

 ELIGIBILITY FOR AID:

 Eligibility for assistance is determined at the time of admission.
 Domestic students (U.S. citizens or permanent residents) who did not receive need-based financial aid at that time are not eligible for institutional aid aid until after they have been matriculated students at Hampshire for two semesters.
-Students eligible for federal aid for their first year.
+These students may be eligible for federal aid for their first year.
 International students who did not receive aid at the time of admission are not eligible to apply during their Hampshire career even if there is a change in their family's circumstances.
 Current Hampshire policy prohibits the funding of international students after their initial enrollment.
 Financial aid is not available for students who seek a second bachelor's degree.